-The pathogen of PML is the JC-virus, which leads to demyelination of white matter at infections.
-Mostly, the disease occurs due to immunodeficiency, like T-cell-defects.
-While it almost exclusively affected HIV-patients in the past, PML now also frequently affects people who are medically immunosuppressed due to multiple sclerosis.
+The pathogen responsible for PML is the John Cunningham (JC) virus, which leads to demyelination of white matter in infected areas.
+Mostly, the disease occurs due to immunodeficiency, such as T cell defects.
+While it almost exclusively affected HIV-patients in the past, PML now also frequently affects people who are immunosuppressed due to multiple sclerosis.

-Depending on the localization of the demyelination focus, symptoms like behavioral problems, cognitive deficits, palsies, visual impairments, vigilance disorders, and speech disorders can be observed.
+Depending on the localization of the demyelination focus, symptoms such as behavioral problems, cognitive deficits, palsies, visual impairments, vigilance disorders, and speech disorders can be observed.

-JC-viruses can be detected in CSF via PCR.
-In the MRI, typical signs of PML are confluent demyelination foci without contrast agent accumulation.
+The JC virus can be detected in the CSF via PCR.
+In the MRI scan, the typical signs of PML are confluent demyelination foci without contrast agent accumulation.

-Therapeutically, only an improvement of immunocompetence is possible.
+Only an improvement of immunocompetence is possible with the available treatments.
 Antiviral therapy does not (yet) exist.
-Affected patients with PML do not have a good prognosis: Often, the patients die within two years.
+Affected patients with PML do not have a good prognosis: Often, patients die within 2 years.

 Cytomegalovirus (CMV) infection

-CMV-infection occurs in the course of AIDS-disease at very severe immunosuppression.
+CMV infection occurs in HIV-infected patients with very severe immunosuppression.
 In imaging procedures, the infection shows micronodular changes in the brain and/or hydrocephalus.
-With PCR, the viruses can be detected in CSF.
-Concerning therapy, ganciclovir is used.
+The viruses can be detected in CSF using PCR.
+Ganciclovir is used for therapy.

-Protozoa- and Fungal Infections of the Central Nervous System: Facts-Overview
+Protozoan and Fungal Infections of the CNS: Facts Overview

-Immunosuppression in AIDS-patients leads to several diseases, which manifest in the CNS.
+Immunosuppression in AIDS patients leads to several diseases that manifest in the CNS.
 Mostly, the diagnosis of AIDS is made on the basis of so-called AIDS-defining diseases.
-They occur if certain levels of CD4-cells are undercut.
+They occur if CD4 cells drop to certain levels.

 - PML (at < 250/µL)